-One option is TouchBistro Loyalty, which is integrated directly with the TouchBistro POS.
+One option is TouchBistro Loyalty, which is integrated directly with the TouchBistro POS and doubles as a restaurant CRM.
 TouchBistro Loyalty makes digital loyalty programs easy with a custom branded Customer Web App where your guests can create an account, and collect and claim rewards easily, all from their phones.

 We’ve now explored what a restaurant reward program is, and we’ve walked through a few different examples and types of programs.
 Hopefully, you’re brimming with ideas.